Price : $43 / person

 • Hand sanitiser

-• Reusable water bottle
+• Reusable water bottle if you have one

 • A small backpack for personal items

-• Cash (optional – for small purchases or the art gallery)
+• Cash (optional – for small purchases)

 Booking Terms and Conditions